 Our aim is for all children in Key Stage 1 to leave as confident readers through our rigorous approach but we also aim to develop children as life long readers.

-This academic year, we are introducing a new Systematic Synthetic Phonics Programme (SSPP) called 'Read Write Inc.' or 'RWI', which has been produced by Ruth Miskin.
+This academic year (2020/2021), we have introduced a new Systematic Synthetic Phonics Programme (SSPP) called 'Read Write Inc.' or 'RWI', which has been produced by Ruth Miskin.

 RWI is an approach to learning centred around letter sounds and phonics; blending sounds together to read and write words, and using these learnt sounds to support with reading, spelling and writing.